maeganmc/maeganmc.github.io/projects/project-1.md

   - Every time the code recursively attempts to find a solution, it will fill cells in the Sudoku grid.
 If the attempt is not successful, returning, your code must restore the Sudoku grid to the values had before the call."

 The algorithm I eventually developed was an example of backtracking, and I certainly had to backtrack often as well in order to fix both logic and coding errors in my program.
 I managed to solve sudoku problems using a recursive strategy at the end of the day, however!
+By completing this project, I learned how to implement a recursive algorithm, gained a deeper comprehension of "backtracking," and further developed my Java skills.